zyhu-hu/ClimCorrector/tutorials/training_nn_bias_corrector.md

 After the job starts, you should see a file under the same directory like `swin_transformer.o7809719`.
 It will track the training status and/or any errors.
 I like to use `tail -f swin_transformer.o7809719` to get a quick sense of whether the training starts and whether the loss are properly decreasing (don't forget to change the filename of this log file).

 The first time you run it, you need to properly set up your wandb account on Derecho.
 I recommend checking this [wandb quickstart page](https://docs.wandb.ai/quickstart/) or using chatgpt to help you debug.
+You likely need to add wandb api key in .bashrc file.
+You also need to change 'entity="zeyuan_hu"' to your own wandb user name in the train_swin...py file.

 The training code will update the training status on wandb.
 For example, the log file contains where the training status are recorded online (see below example).
 You can go to the wandb website to see the current training status.

 ```
 zeyuanhu@derecho4:~/campaign/tutorial/pbs> grep "View project at" swin_transformer.o7809719